conan-io/conan-center-index/docs/adding_packages/folders_and_files.md

 #### `conandata.yml`

-This file lists **all the sources that are needed to build the package**: source code, patch files, license files,... any file that will be used by the recipe should be listed here.
-The file is organized into two sections, `sources` and `patches`, each one of them contains the files that are required for each version of the library.
-All the files that are downloaded from the internet should include a checksum, so we can validate that they are not changed.
+This file lists **all the sources** that are needed to build the package.
+The most common examples are source code, build scripts, license files .

+The file is organized into two sections, `"sources"` and `"patches"`, each one of them contains the files that are required for each version of the library.
+Resources which need to be downloaded are listed under `"source"` should include a checksum to validate that they do not change.
+This helps to ensure the build are reproducible at a later point in time.
+Often modifications are requires for a variety of reasons, which ones are associated to which version are listed under the `"patches"`.

 ```yml
 sources: